 The collection of ORCID iDs from corresponding authors is now part of the submission process of this journal.
 If you already have an ORCID iD you will be asked to associate that to your submission during the online submission process.
 We also strongly encourage all co-authors to link their ORCID iD to their accounts in our online peer review platforms.
 It takes seconds to do: click the link when prompted, sign into your ORCID account and our systems are automatically updated.
 Your ORCID iD will become part of your accepted publication’s metadata, making your work attributable to you and only you.
 Your ORCID iD is published with your article so that fellow researchers reading your work can link to your ORCID profile and from there link to your other publications.

 Submissions should be made by logging in and selecting the ‘Author Center’ and the 'Click here to ‘Submit a New Manuscript' option.
 Follow the instructions on each page, clicking the 'Next' button on each screen to save your work and advance to the next screen.
 If at any stage you have any questions or require the user guide, please use the 'Get Help Now' button at the top right of every screen.
 Further help is available through ScholarOne's® Manuscript CentralTM customer support at +1 434 817 2040 x 167 (between 09 and 16 GMT).

 To upload your manuscript, click on the 'Browse' button and locate the files on your computer.
 When you have selected the file you wish to upload, click the 'Upload Files' button.

-If you would like to discuss your paper prior to submission, or seek advice on the submission process please contact the Publications Manager at the following e-mail address: firstname.lastname@example.org
+If you would like to discuss your paper prior to submission, please contact the Senior Editor-in-Chief at: email@example.com.
+For advice on the submission process, please contact the Editorial Office Manager at: firstname.lastname@example.org.

 Submitting a Revised Submission